saraiva-rita/Doggo-Api-Recap/README.md

 To do that, check your GET '/schnauzer' Route and the API Documentation that you have already.

-After having the data with you, display it on the Browser, using your schnauzer.hbs file.
+After having the data with you, display it on the Browser, using your <b>schnauzer.hbs</b> file.

 Hint: do not forget that 'Schnauzer' is a breed and 'Miniature' a sub-breed 🧐